The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Elia beach

 It’s the most extensive beach on the island, with space for everyone.
-The turquoise water is always inviting, and nudity is common.
+The turquoise water is always inviting, and nudity is a common sight.
 It’s known as Mykonos’ “gay beach,” but you’ll see it attracts all kinds of people.
 In the summer, much of it is taken over by umbrellas and sunbeds, but there’s a small section for those who prefer to lie in the sand.
-This sunbed-free section is usually on the right side, close to the rocks separating this beach from Agrari (see below).
+This sunbed-free section is typically located on the right side, near the rocks that separate this beach from Agrari (see below).
 It is where you often see the rainbow flag and groups of men in their birthday suits.

 Beach for: Swimming, Gay-Friendly, Naturism